VisaLisa/visalisa.github.io/_posts/2018-03-30-Creative-Coding.md

 - Coordinated with 30 teachers to develop an online learning solution that addressed the students' learning challenges and coding accessibility

 #### Asking Questions

-We were trying to solve a few problems within our parent communities.
+We were trying to solve a few problems within our parent community.
 The first is that customers were asking duplicate questions when they could be getting an answer immediately.
 We also noticed that a lot of questions weren’t being formatted correctly, and adequate details were not being added.

 #### Products